-The purpose of this model is to demonstrate the use of GoldSim elements to represent a flow network of multiple storage elements that distribute water for water use.
-Water enters the system via "Inflow_Data".
-This is a Stochastic element that generates random inflow over time.
-A diversion is represented using an Allocator element, which diverts up to the required flow after first providing instream flows in the river.
+The purpose of this model is to demonstrate the use of GoldSim elements to represent a flow network of multiple storage elements that distribute water to delivery points "A" and "B" with return flows back to a river from which the water is originally sourced from.
+Water enters the system at an upstream point on a river using an Allocator to represent a diversion.

 The diverted water enters Pond1, which acts as a regulating reservoir.
-If Pond1 fills to capacity, then any unused water will overflow to Pond3.
-Return flows are brought back from Pond3 to Pond1 if Pond1 has room for it.
+If Pond1 fills to capacity, then water will immediately overflow to Pond3.
+Return flows are pumped back from Pond3 to Pond1 if Pond1 has room for it.
 Note that a Material Delay element must be used to cycle flows back to Pond 1 to prevent a recursive loop in the flow logic.

-The purpose of Pond2 is to provide water supply to Demand A and Demand B. Another Allocator element is used to distribute flows to both of these demands.
+The purpose of Pond2 is to provide water supply to Demand A and Demand B. Water is supplied from Pond 1 to Pond 2 by monitoring the level in Pond 2 and the request is made when Pond 2 level becomes low.
 Since A is higher priority than B, A will get water before B when water in Pond2 is short.
 All the water going to A is consumed while some of the water used at B are returned to the river and to Pond1.
 Again, a Material Delay must be used to cycle the flow back to Pond1.

 A dashboard is used to show a summary of flows and volumes throughout the system over time and also compare 2 scenarios.
 The Existing conditions scenario defines a maximum river diversion capacity of 4 m3/d while the other scenario called "Enlarge Diversion" allows for up to 20 m3/d of river diversion and you can see the difference this makes on the water supplied to both A and B.